Lillian1070/showcase_sql_5/README.md

 Practice from [StrataScratch](https://platform.stratascratch.com/coding/9817-find-the-number-of-times-each-word-appears-in-drafts?code_type=3).

+- Objective: This query counts how many times each word appears in the `contents` field of the `google_file_store` table.
+- Practice Purpose: Self-learning and reinforcement of SQL data cleaning, aggregation, joins, subqueries, and window functions.
+- Outline:
+    - Practice (practice problem and query output)
+    - Solution (step-by-step explanation)
+    - Future Enhancements

+## Practice

 Find the number of times each word appears in the `contents` column across all rows in the `drafts` dataset.
 Output two columns: `word` and `occurrences`.

 - **Table**: `google_file_store`